ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 Unfortunately, the working group stopped in December 2017 when the EEM program ended.

 In 2019, TERN started a project to develop a standard to represent and exchange any data collected in an ecology survey, in collaboration with Simon Cox from CSIRO Environmental informatics group.
-The initial model was an OWL ontology, based on SSN/SOSA, to represent plot-based survey data was developed named **TERN-Plot**.
+The initial model named **TERN-Plot** was an OWL ontology, based on SSN/SOSA, to represent plot-based survey data.
-Its purpose was to replace the information model used by the Australian Ecological Knowledge and Observation System (AEKOS) system and align with international standards such as O&M and SSN/SOSA for observation data.
+Its purpose was to replace the information model used by the Australian Ecological Knowledge and Observation System (AEKOS) and align with international standards such as O&M and SSN/SOSA for observation data.
 Initial ontology development used the Queensland Government's CORVEG database and TERN's AusPlots Rangelands database as test datasets for data integration.

 The **TERN Ontology** is an evolution of TERN-Plot.
 Both the TERN-Plot and the TERN Ontology can be used for integrating survey data, but there are a few key differences in the modeling style, as follows.